-Major task areas of the research project will include:
+Major task areas for the first phase (base analysis) of the research project will include:

-Study the Sacramento Region's job make-up (types of jobs in the region) over time and compare this make-up to other areas in order to see in which jobs and skill sets the Region has an advantage.

-Examine the training and educational requirements in Sacramento's job structure to assess the general make-up of the workforce training and education levels

-Assess the overall knowledge and skill demand for the Region's major job categories

-Compare the findings to the analysis conducted in SRRI's previous study-find knowledge and skill areas in which the Sacramento Region may need to develop in order to meet future job demands

->Identify general workforce advantages and opportunities

-Substitution Assist Sacramento Works in implementation activities related to this project and the past two projects
+- Study the Sacramento Region's job make-up (types of jobs in the region) over time and compare this make-up to other areas in order to see in which jobs and skill sets the Region has an advantage. - Examine the training and educational requirements in Sacramento's job structure to assess the general make-up of the workforce training and education levels - Assess the overall knowledge and skill demand for the Region's major job categories - Compare the findings to the analysis conducted in SRRI's previous study-find knowledge and skill areas in which the Sacramento Region may need to develop in order to meet future job demands - Identify general workforce advantages and opportunities - Assist Sacramento Works in implementation activities related to this project and the past two projects

+Subsequent research phases will permit Sacramento Works and SRRI to select information from the first phase for more detailed analysis and answer additional questions of interest.